vsanin42/minishell/README.md

 - status codes: after the big executor loop added the correct conversion from 'status' received from waitpid to mini->exit_status.
 - status now expands, issues with appending extra chars persist. works with and without {}
 - invalid inputs - ${} can't start with numbers, nothing except _ allowed - done but a lot of checks are needed - input_evaluator.c
-TODO: same but for export inputs.
 TODO: exit status setting before execution: maybe set default exit status to 1 so it's always an error if something can't reach the execution phase? only change to 0 if it can reach the execution and change back to 1 if an error occurs
-- attempted to make sense in the execute() function - it was executing twice, both the builtin and from execve, still some work left there. + no reason to return exit code if it's written into mini struct anyway
 - ? echo can fail and in this case returns -1 and sets errno
 - set perror in each builtin and executor like we did in cd
 - unset hh unsets also h=.. because of strncmp only comparing without trailing \0